-If a failure is anticipated within the inspection period, then a further and separate consideration of the level of nearby occupancy (i.e., who or what could be harmed) will inform the specification for management intervention, which marks the end of the inspection process for the arborist.
-If, when, and how those works are carried out are then matters for the duty holder to decide on, and are likely to include a consideration of tree benefits and available resources.
+Stage 4 - If necessary, assess the threat of harm and specify intervention works: If a is anticipated within inspection period, then a further and separate consideration of the level of nearby occupancy, i.e. who or what could be harmed, will inform the specification for management intervention, which marks the end of the inspection process for the arborist.
+If, when and how those works are carried out are then matters for the duty holder to decide on, and are likely to include a consideration of tree benefits and available resources.

-The reality of much routine risk assessment is that many trees have to be processed very quickly, and so a method that is fast, minimizes paperwork, and is easy to explain to lay people is ideal for arborists.
-The sleep-tight protocol offers all of these benefits within a framework that is specifically designed to assist the courts in analyzing the detail of the management process where harm arises from a tree failure.
-Arborists who understand this process, observe it, and can explain the reasoning when challenged, should sleep easier when the storms come, because the courts are unlikely to expect any more than this.
+The reality of much routine risk assessment is that many trees have to be processed very quickly and so a method that is fast, minimises paperwork and is easy to explain to lay people, is an aspirational ideal for arborists.
+The sleeptight protocol offers all of these benefits within a framework that is specifically designed to assist the courts in analysing the detail of the management process where harm arises from a tree failure.
+Arborists who understand this process, observe it and can explain the reasoning when challenged, should sleep easier when the storms come, because the courts are unlikely to expect any more than this.